Racism in the Soviet Union: Jews

 On 12 August 1952, Stalin's antisemitism became more visible as he ordered the execution of the most prominent Yiddish authors in the Soviet Union, in an event known as the Night of the Murdered Poets.
 Stalin organized an antisemitic campaign, known as the "Doctors' plot" in 1953.
 Stalin accused predominantly Jewish doctors of plotting against the state and planned show trials, dying before the campaign continued.
-According to Patai and Patai, the Doctors' plot was "clearly aimed at the total liquidation of Jewish cultural life."
+According to Patai, the Doctors' plot was "clearly aimed at the total liquidation of Jewish cultural life."
 Historian Louis Rapoport wrote on this subject, emphasizing the increasingly paranoid antisemitism of Stalin before Stalin's sudden death.
 Communist antisemitism under Stalin shared a common characteristic with Nazi and fascist antisemitism in its belief in a "Jewish world conspiracy".

 Immediately after the Six-Day War in 1967, the antisemitic conditions triggered a desire to emigrate among many Soviet Jews.
 Soviet Jews who sought to emigrate, but were not allowed to emigrate by the Soviet government, were known as refuseniks.

 On 22 February 1981, in a speech which lasted over 5 hours, General Secretary Leonid Brezhnev denounced antisemitism in the Soviet Union.
 While Stalin and Lenin said much the same in various statements and speeches, this was the first time that a high-ranking Soviet official had done so in front of the entire Party.
 Brezhnev acknowledged the existence of antisemitism within the Eastern Bloc and he also acknowledged the fact that the "requirements" of many different ethnic groups were not being met.